 Check out Bon Appétit’s nice overview of recipes here that aren’t all Tacos (even though they are obviously DELICIOUS).
 Or the ones over at delish.com here, just because the photos will make you HUNGRY.

-Without meaning to sound cliché but you should listen to some Mariachi music, which is obviously a classic choice for the event at hand.
+Without meaning to sound cliché but you should listen to some Mexican music, which is obviously a classic choice for the event at hand.

 You’ll find two of my all time favorites below:

-There are plenty of interesting young and (more modern) artists but I somehow love the old songs a lot too.
+here are plenty of interesting young and (more modern ;-)) artists but I somehow love the old songs a lot too.
 Are you going to celebrate Cinco de Mayo?